Add a Project

 We look for a clear contribution policy

-We ask that the project demonstrate collaboration, perhaps with a history of bug report or pull requests
+We ask that the project demonstrate collaboration, perhaps with a history of bug reports or pull requests

 Projects are required to have a code of conduct